HriddhiKulkarni/Elevator-Interface/README.md

 ## Design issues:
 * There is only one button for both the elevators.
-* Exact status of the current location of the elevator not evident from outside.
+* The exact status of the current location of the elevator not evident from outside.
-* Both elevators have a different number of floors buttons.
+* Both elevators have a different number of floor buttons.

 ## Reasons for bad design:
 * Upon pressing the button, one of the elevators opens the door and it’s hard to guess which one would open first when the button is pressed.